DR. MEGAN MAAS

 About this Blog:

-I'm here to help us discuss sexuality, gender, sexual media, and social media by integrating information from academic and mainstream sources.
-I do this so you can be informed about what is going on in the sex research world and apply the research to your life.
-I hope this process produces more sexually competent people who raise sexually competent kids.
+I'm here to help us discuss sexuality, gender, and media by integrating information from academic and mainstream sources.
+I hope this resource produces more sexually competent people who raise sexually competent kids.

 Subscribe to my list and never miss a blog post!